Commercial Litigation

 In addition, our Chicago business litigation attorneys are dedicated to serving the community through charitable giving and sponsorships and regularly offer pro bono legal services to clients who would otherwise be without the means to obtain representation.

 At The Clinton Law Firm, our attorneys put a great deal of effort into ensuring that each client receives a cost-conscious resolution to their legal problems, tailored to their particular needs.
 We offer flexible fee arrangements, including sometimes working on contingency.
 To schedule a free initial consultation to discuss your case with one of our exceptional Chicago business litigation attorneys, call us at 312.357.1515 or contact us online today.
+We represent clients only pursuant to a written engagement letter.
+The engagement letter sets forth the nature of the work and explains how we will charge for that particular matter.
+We do not accept any clients, or begin work for anyone who has not signed an engagement letter.
+If you have any questions, do not hesitate to contact us.

 We accept cases in the following areas: